 Perhaps either sildenafil or tadalafil is proven to be more effective than the other by providing a higher rate of sufficient erections achieved?
 Well, in a meta-analysis (a study done by analyzing many other studies) completed in 2017, researchers concluded that the efficacy and safety rates of sildenafil and tadalafil were essentially equal.2 They did note, however, that the subjects of the studies, as well as their sexual partners, tended to prefer tadalafil.
 This was a completely subjective piece of data, and although interesting, it simply illuminates the personal preference that is the take-home message of this article.
 Both compounds were proven effective, but tadalafil tended to be preferred.

 Although the brand-name versions of these ED solutions are rather expensive, the generic versions, which have also been approved by the FDA, are much more affordable through modern treatment options.
-Telehealth clinics like Invigor Medical are able to have you speak with a medical professional, obtain a prescription, and order your sildenafil or tadalafil from the convenience of your smartphone.
+Online wellness clinics like Invigor Medical are able to connect you with a medical professional to obtain a prescription, and order your sildenafil or tadalafil from the convenience of your smartphone.
 This has allowed them to cut the cost dramatically.
 Thanks to this, these two compounds are comparable in price as well, leaving one last factor to consider when deciding which treatment option is best for you.
 Which is more compatible with your lifestyle?

 An additional medication of note is PT-141.
 PT-141 is approved by the FDA for the treatment of hypoactive sexual desire disorder; In short, PT-141 treats low sex drive.
 So, for individuals who want to increase their sex drive, patients can buy pt-141 to boost their libido.